Is grief and loss more than in the mind?

 Through the exploration of heart health, and the deep insight and wisdom that comes from ancient eastern tradition, we are able to begin cultivating a space for the heart-brain connection to be recognised and vitalised.

-This weekend will be held by both Celia and her very special guest Leanne Davis, the president of Yoga Australia and is certainly not one to be missed!
+This course will be held by Celia as well as world renowned teachers and instructors and is certainly not one to be missed!

 We look forward to seeing you there.